telerik/kendo-vscode-extensions/kendo-ui-template-wizard/src/extension/README.md

 ## Request a Feature / Submit Feedback

-You can request a feature or submit feedback in the extension [issue tracker](https://github.com/telerik/kendo-vscode-extensions/issues)
+You can request a feature or submit feedback using the Kendo UI [support system](https://www.telerik.com/account/support-tickets)

 ## License